-We develop a connectionist approach to processing in quasi-regular domains, as exemplified by English word reading.
-A consideration of the shortcomings of a previous implementation (Seidenberg & McClelland, 1989, Psych.
-Rev.) in reading nonwords leads to the development of orthographic and phonological representations that capture better the relevant structure among the written and spoken forms of words.
-In a number of simulation experiments, networks using the new representations learn to read both regular and exception words, including low-frequency exception words, and yet are still able to read pronounceable nonwords as well as skilled readers.
-A mathematical analysis of the effects of word frequency and spelling-sound consistency in a related but simpler system serves to clarify the close relationship of these factors in influencing naming latencies.
-These insights are verified in subsequent simulations, including an attractor network that reproduces the naming latency data directly in its time to settle on a response.
-Further analyses of the network's ability to reproduce data on impaired reading in surface dyslexia support a view of the reading system that incorporates a graded division-of-labor between semantic and phonological processes.
-Such a view is consistent with the more general Seidenberg and McClelland framework and has some similarities with-but also important differences from-the standard dual-route account.
+A connectionist approach to processing in quasi-regular domains, as exemplified by English word reading, is developed.
+Networks using appropriately structured orthographic and phonological representations were trained to read both regular and exception words, and yet were also able to read pronounceable nonwords as well as skilled readers.
+A mathematical analysis of a simplified system clarifies the close relationship of word frequency and spelling-sound consistency in influencing naming latencies.
+These insights were verified in subsequent simulations, including an attractor network that accounted for latency data directly in its time to settle on a response.
+Further analyses of the ability of networks to reproduce data on acquired surface dyslexia support a view of the reading system that incorporates a graded division of labor between semantic and phonological processes, and contrasts in important ways with the standard dual-route account.

 Many aspects of language can be characterized as quasi-regular-the relationship between inputs and outputs is systematic but admits many exceptions.
 One such task is the mapping between the written and spoken forms of English words.
 Most words are regular (e.g., GAVE, MINT) in that their pronunciations adhere to standard spelling-sound correspondences.
 There are, however, many irregular or exception words (e.g., HAVE, PINT) whose pronunciations violate the standard correspondences.
-To make matters worse, some spelling patterns have a range of pronunciations with none clearly predominating (e.g., OWN in DOWN, TOWN, BROWN,
+To make matters worse, some spelling patterns have a range of pronunciations with none clearly predominating (e.g., \OWN in DOWN, TOWN, BROWN, CROWN vs. KNOWN, SHOWN, GROWN, THROWN, or \OUGH in COUGH, ROUGH, BOUGH, THOUGH, THROUGH).
+Nonetheless, in the face of this complexity, skilled readers pronounce written words quickly and accurately and can also use their knowledge of spellingsound correspondences to read pronounceable nonwords (e.g., MAVE, RINT).